Varlık Vergisi: Background

 During World War II, Turkey maintained a neutral stance until February 1945.
 The official rationale for the tax was to bolster the state treasury in preparation for a potential invasion by Nazi Germany or the Soviet Union.
 However, the primary motive behind the tax was to assert national control over the Turkish economy.
 By diminishing the influence and control of minority populations in trade, finance, and industries, the government aimed to create a new Turkish Muslim bourgeoisie.

 The tax could not be challenged neither by legal nor administrative means, except if there was a duplication.
 Non-Muslims were given a 15-day window to pay their dues in cash.
 Those unable to meet the obligation resorted to borrowing from friends or family, selling properties at public auctions, or offloading businesses to gather funds.

 For those incapable of payment, they were sent to labor camps in eastern Anatolia.
+This, however, was only applied to non-Muslims.
 Though workers received wages, half was deducted to offset their debts.
 Elderly individuals, unable to endure the rigorous labor, collaborated with younger villagers from Aşkale, paying them daily wages to work in their stead.
 All five thousand sent to the labor camps were non-Muslims, as Muslim taxpayers faced milder consequences.
 Despite the law exempting those over fifty-five from labor service, even elderly and sick individuals found themselves dispatched.

-Twenty-one people died in these camps, and their wealth was confiscated by the Turkish government and sold at significantly reduced prices to Turkish Muslims, laying the groundwork for some contemporary Turkish conglomerates.
+Twenty-one people died in these camps, at least, and their wealth was confiscated by the Turkish government and sold at significantly reduced prices to Turkish Muslims, laying the groundwork for some contemporary Turkish conglomerates.
 The state also seized property from close relatives – parents, parents-in-law, children, and siblings – selling it to settle tax amounts, even if the individual had been consigned to forced labor.
+In addition, it is estimated that related deaths were many more, since most victims came back from these camps in a much worse physical and mental state than before.